Alstom Citadis Spirit

 The Alstom Citadis Spirit is a low-floor articulated light rail vehicle developed by Alstom for Ottawa's O-Train.
-It is marketed as part of its Citadis family, which includes other models of light rail vehicles, and is based on the Citadis Dualis.
+It is marketed as part of its Citadis family, which includes other models of light rail vehicles, and is based on the Citadis Dualis, and, like the Dualis, with pivoting bogies.

 The Citadis Spirit is designed for both city-centre and suburban operation.
-Its low-floor design has no interior steps or ramps.
+It is designed with suspended articulations, similar to most North American low-floor LRVs.
 The vehicle can be used for both street-running allowing boarding from street or curb, and high-speed travel up to 105 km/h.

 The first order for the Citadis Spirit came from the City of Ottawa for use on the new Confederation Line opened in September 2019.
 The second order came from the Government of Ontario's Metrolinx transit agency.
 They have placed an order to serve future light rail lines in the Greater Toronto Area.

 Options

 The Citadis Spirit is constructed using four types of modules, not all of which are used on the same vehicle:

 Promotional videos illustrate four configurations for the Citadis Spirit, while the vendor brochure illustrates only three.
 The following table combines data from the two sources:

 Promotional videos suggest that a customer can purchase a shorter vehicle and extend it later by adding modules.
 However, as illustrated in videos, if the C+S+C version were purchased, the short-centre (S) module would need to be replaced by the long-centre (L) module.
 The vehicle must have one centre module, either short or long, as only these carry the pantograph.

 Power options in addition to pantograph pickup include: